 Here’s everything you should know before you apply to Northwestern University

-Northwestern University is a private university that consistently ranks in the top 10 schools in the U.S. It’s home to about 8,000 undergraduate students, and has locations both in and outside of the U.S. Here are some frequently asked questions about Northwestern!
+Northwestern University is a private university that consistently ranks in the top 10 schools in the U.S, so it is a NU requirement to have an excellent application in order to be accepted.
+It’s home to about 8,000 undergraduate students, and has locations both in and outside of the U.S. Here are some frequently asked questions about Northwestern!

 Where is Northwestern?